Safety Beach

 Golfers play at the course of the Mount Martha Valley Golf Club on Country Club Drive, or at the Safety Beach Golf Course nearby.

-Shark Bay was the former name of Safety Beach.
-The scent from cattle farms nestled in the area attracted many sharks to the site.
-Flinders Shire later changed the name to Safety Beach.
-Many tourists feared swimming in ‘Shark Bay’ for obvious reasons even after the farms were shut down and shark sightings had decreased which now as we know it is named Safety Beach, an attempt to draw tourists to the area, and it worked.
-Now there are over 100 beach/bathing boxes located on the beach, accommodating thousands of tourists a year.
+Previously, an abattoir existed nearby to slaughter local farm animals for their meat.
+Blood and offal from early abattoir operations were dumped into the Sheepwash and Dunns Creeks, and carried by these creeks into Dromana Bay at Safety Beach.

-It was a breeding area for grey Nurse sharks in the 1950s and 1960s on the right side of the area towards Mount Martha and although they posed no threat many people would not swim because of the sightings and its subsequent name "Shark Bay".
-As it also had shallow sand bars, the suggestion was made to change it to "Safety Beach" by the local life savers and council.
-It was changed around 1963.
+Consequently, when lots of sharks were attracted here, people joked and called Safety Beach “Shark Bay” for some years.
+Eventually the abattoir’s operations were properly cleaned up by Health Department regulations, and Safety Beach never had its name changed from the original one ‘Safety Beach’ given by John Aitken in 1836.

 Beach activities

 The area has a calm, sandy bay and a swimming beach which is popular for boating.
 The foreshore reserve has an attractive children's playground and BBQ areas with shading.

 Safety Beach Sailing Club was established in 1967.
-Safety Beach Sailing Club has hosted many State and National titles and SBSC sailors are recognized by the sailing community for their excellence in sailing with success at regattas and at State, National and International level.
+Safety Beach Sailing Club has hosted many State and National titles and SBSC sailors are recognised by the sailing community for their excellence in sailing with success at regattas and at State, National and International level.